jataware/views2_ensemble/OpenViEWS2/README.md

 16. This will build the models.
 It will take a long time because there are 14 models to build and there is a lot of data.
 Once the models have been built we can zip up the storage folder and push it to s3.

+## For updating models in S3 *Ignore if not part of jataware or world modelers.
 ## Upload models and new data to s3

 This part is pretty simple.